PolSust/BasketballTeam/README.md

 **WHAT I'VE LEARNED:**

-* How to correctly user Angular Guards
+* How to correctly use Angular Guards
 * I got a better understanding of how to use Firebase
 * How to create an searchbar with auto completion using data from an API
 * And a better understanding of both Promises and Observables